-As of December 31, 2013, we had 32 employees, all of whom are located in the United States.
-None of our employees are represented by a labor union or covered by a collective bargaining agreement.
+As of December 31, 2014, we had 42 employees, all of whom are located in the United States.
+None of our employees is represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.